w3c/wai-easy-checks/content/keyboard-focus.md

 * people with tremors such as Parkinson's Disease
 * people who might have broken their hand or wrist

-People who are blind also navigate the web with the keyboard, but they listen for cues about where they are.
+People who are blind also navigate the web with the keyboard, but will use non-visual cues to determine where they are.

 ## Checking Keyboard Focus